DreamIP/haddoc2/README.md

 - `hdl/poolLayer.vhd` : Performs subsampling (max pool) on generic neighborhood of input images.
 - `hdl/fcLayer.vhd`   : Fully connected layer.
 Output a genetic number of maps where each pixel corresponds to a region in the input image of the CNN.

-Components required to implement these layers can be found at `hdl/` directory todo : LNR layers for AlexNet fanboys :)
+Components required to implement these layers can be found at `hdl/` directory.

+Todo : LNR hardware implementation for AlexNet fanboys :)